The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 How much does Ollie dog food cost?

-Ollie’s prices start at $1.57 per meal for small dogs that eat exclusively Ollie fresh dog food.
+Ollie’s prices start at around $2.71 per meal for small dogs that eat a mixture of Ollie fresh and baked dog food.
 This makes the food service a strong option for owners of small and toy breeds that have picky food preferences.
-Baked meal plans start at $1.00 a meal and a mix of fresh and baked begins at $1.36 per meal.

-Owners of large dogs can see daily costs as high as $8–$12 for fresh food, but most dog owners can expect a price closer to $6–7 per day, according to Ollie.
+Owners of large dogs can see daily costs as high as $8–$12 for fresh food, but most medium-sized-dog owners can expect a price closer to $5–7 per day, according to Ollie.
 Your exact cost will depend on your dog’s size and activity level, as well as the meal plan you choose.
+If you want to upgrade your dog’s diet, but want to limit spending, we recommend choosing Ollie’s Mixed meal plan, which will combine fresh food with their cheaper baked option.

 We pulled a few fresh food quotes, below, to give you a rough idea of what you may pay.
 For more examples, visit our guide, How Much Is Ollie Dog Food?